GrupoCybersegurancaVirtus/pyruleanalyzer/docs/tutorials/examples/ddos.rst

     from pyruleanalyzer import RuleClassifier

     # Define the model parameters
-    model_params = {"max_depth": 5}
+    model_params = {"max_depth": 5, "n_estimators": 100}

     # Create a RuleClassifier instance
     classifier = RuleClassifier.new_classifier(
         train_path="train.csv",
         test_path="test.csv",
         model_parameters=model_params,
-        algorithm_type="Decision Tree"
+        algorithm_type="Random Forest"
     )

 Pruning
 -------

-With the :ref:`RuleClassifier<rule_classifier>` instance in hands, we can now execute a rule analysis with the `execute_rule_analysis` method, which will refine the tree by removing duplicate rules.
-This method expects the `test.csv` file, a duplicate removal method (which can be either "soft", removing duplicate rules in a single tree; "hard", deleting duplicate rules in distinct trees and only applicable to random forest models; "custom", that will use a custom function previously defined with the `set_custom_rule_removal` method; or "none", that will not remove any rules).
+With the :ref:`RuleClassifier<rule_classifier>` instance in hands, we can now execute a rule analysis with the `execute_rule_analysis` method, which will refine the forest by removing duplicate rules.
+This method expects the `test.csv` file, a duplicate removal method (which can be either "soft", removing duplicate rules in a single tree, "hard", deleting duplicate rules in distinct trees, only applicable to random forest models, "custom", that will use a custom function previously defined with the `set_custom_rule_removal` method, or "none", that will not remove any rules).
 You may also optionally specify rule removal based on classification count, which will remove rules that classify `n` or fewer entries with the `remove_below_n_classifications` parameter (disabled by default).

 .. code-block:: python